roderick-bishop11/projects/Personal Website/README.md

 # Personal website project (try #2)

-You can view the current version of the website [here](https://roderick-bishop11.github.io/codingProjects/)
+You can view the current version of the website [here](https://roderick-bishop11.github.io/codingProjects/) The current site comes from the docs folder in this repo and does not reflect the current state of the repo.
+This folder is essentially the dev branch for the website and the docs folder is similar to production.

 ## Project overview